Sathyasiva: Career

-Sathaysiva made his directorial debut with Kazhugu (2012), a tale people who recover bodies of suicide victims who jump off cliffs, with Kreshna and Bindu Madhavi forming the lead cast.
+Sathyasiva made his directorial debut with Kazhugu (2012), a film about people who recover bodies of suicide victims who jump off cliffs, with Kreshna and Bindu Madhavi forming the lead cast.
 The film, upon release, fetched mixed reviews.
 A reviewer from Sify.com said Kazhugu was a "realistic romantic thriller that seldom loses its grip on your attention.
 Credible performances from its leads, a nail-biting screenplay along with a fresh milieu makes it an engaging film".
 The Times of India gave it 3.5 out of 5, claiming that it was "gripping from start to finish".
 Likewise, Malathi Rangarajam from The Hindu wrote: "It's heartening to see young filmmakers daring to steer clear of stereotypes.
 S. Sathyasiva who makes his bow with Kazhugu is the latest in this category".
 The critic further cited that director Sathyasiva was "a director to watch out for".

 Following the release of Kazhugu, Sathyasiva immediately began work on his next venture in April 2012 starting Andhi Mazhai Megam, a story revolving around the lives of Sri Lankan refugees who work as construction workers in Tamil Nadu.
 The director then chose to rename the film as Sivappu (2015), revealing that the title also denotes themes of love, anger, poverty, violence and communism.
 Production began in August 2012, with Telugu actor Naveen Chandra and Rupa Manjari picked to play the lead pair, but delays meant that the film only had a theatrical release in October 2015, becoming his third film.
 The film opened to average reviews, with critics lauding the actors' performances along with Madhu Ambat's cinematography while complaining about the unconvincing blend of romance, comedy and drama.